What is SASS?

 $fontfamily:'helvetica neue', helvetica, sans-serif

-To use above variables in sass/scss, use following code after variable declaration.
-Variable declaration should be done at top and then we can call.
+To use the above variables in Sass/SCSS, use the following code after variable declaration.
+Variable declarations should be done at the top, and then we can call them.

 /*in scss*/